We performed a comparison between OpenText Operations Orchestration and Red Hat Ansible Automation Platform based on real PeerSpot user reviews.

 More Red Hat Ansible Automation Platform Pricing and Cost Advice →

-OpenText Operations Orchestration is ranked 17th in Process Automation with 24 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+OpenText Operations Orchestration is ranked 19th in Process Automation with 24 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 OpenText Operations Orchestration is rated 7.8, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of OpenText Operations Orchestration writes "HP OO blows away the competition, but has its fair share of flaws".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
-OpenText Operations Orchestration is most compared with Control-M, Camunda, BigFix, Microsoft System Center Orchestrator and Appian, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation and Microsoft Azure DevOps.
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Its agentless, making the deployment fast and easy".
+OpenText Operations Orchestration is most compared with Control-M, Camunda, Microsoft System Center Orchestrator, BigFix and Appian, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation and Microsoft Azure DevOps.

 We monitor all Process Automation reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.